 WHAT IS A GENERATOR?

-Before discussing home gensets selection, let's go over some basics.
+Before discussing home gensets selection, let's quickly go over some basics.
 Generator

-is a latin word that means originator or maker.
+is a latin word that means maker or originator.
 In general, this term has various meanings.
 In power industry, it refers to a device that produces electricity.

 We know that although electricity does occur naturally, it does not exist in the forms that currently can be practically utilized.
-Therefore for practical use it is produced from other sources of energy.
-Technically speaking, in electric generators electricity is produced from mechanical energy.
-The latter in turn can be generated from chemical, nuclear or thermal energy contained in various types of fuel.
+Therefore for practical use it is produced from other forms of energy, such as chemical, nuclear or thermal energy contained in various types of fuel.
 It can also be obtained from renewable resources.
-A machine that transforms energy in fuel into rotational energy is called prime mover
+It is important to note that electricity generation is a multi-step process.
+First, energy stored in fuel is converted into mechanical energy of rotating shaft.
+A machine that does it is called prime mover

 HOW IT WORKS.

-The operation of electric generators is based on the phenomenon called electromagnetic induction
+The operation of electric generators is based on the process called electromagnetic induction

-: whenever a conductor moves relative to a magnetic field, voltage is induced in this conductor.
+: whenever a conductor moves relative to a magnetic field, electromotive force (emf) is induced in this conductor.
 Particularly, if a magnet is spinning inside a coil, a periodic AC voltage is induced between its terminals.
 For more information see our tutorial

 on how generators work with an animation that illustrates their basic operation.

-When an external circuit connected to the coil terminals the induced voltage (called electromotive force or emf) will create an electric current resulting in energy being delivered to the load.
+When an external circuit connected to the coil terminals, the generated voltage will create an electric current resulting in energy being delivered to the load.
 Thus, the kinetic energy that spins the source of the magnetic field is converted into electricity.
 Note that the current flowing through an external load in turn creates a magnetic field that opposes the change in the flux of the coil, so the coil opposes the motion.
 The higher the load current, the larger the force that must be applied to the magnet to keep it from slowing down.

 In practice, the magnetic field is most often induced by an electromagnet rather than a permanent magnet.
 It consists of so-called field coils mounted on an iron core.
 A flow of current in the field coils produces magnetic field.
 This current may be obtained either from an external source or from the system's own armature.
 If it's obtained from the armature, the initial field is produced by residual magnetism in the electromagnet's cores.
 When the prime mover starts spinning, the armature at first operates in a very weak magnetic field and therefore produces small emf.
 This emf creates a current in field coils, which increases magnetic flux, which in turn increases emf.
 This process continues until the rated output voltage is reached.